 It isn’t immediately clear to whom Msgr.
 Pope may be referring if indeed anyone, but it would seem that he may have in mind the Society of St. Pius X and people like me who, though not a part of the Society, hold a similar view of the Second Vatican Council.

 Whatever the case may be, let’s examine briefly this notion of “repudiating an entire Ecumenical Council.”

 Msgr.
 Pope seems to be making the rather common mistake of lumping Vatican Council II together with the previous twenty ecumenical councils of the Church, as though each one is of equal stature as the others.

-This simply isn’t the case; Vatican II stands out as unique in that the intents to define and bind are entirely absent from it.
+This simply isn’t the case; Vatican II stands out as unique in that the intent to define and bind is entirely absent from it.

 That said, what clear thinking Catholics cannot help but reject in any text that proposes to articulate the true faith is that which either misrepresents authentic Catholic doctrine, or even simply invites confusion as it concerns the same.